Classes

 Because it extends the

-Base class, it contains all the same attributes.
+Base class, it contains the same attributes.

 width, size.x: float